CarlosOnline/PocoToTypescript/README.md

   k, Known                 List of known types which are not found in c# files
                            (comma seperated).
 For example T as in MyClass<T>.

-  c, commands              Read command line args in from specified file.
+  c, commands              Read command line args in from specified file or
+                           json file.

   p, SkipPreprocess        (Default: False) Skips pre-processing files for
                            types.